Severson-Group/AMDC-Hardware/docs/Encoder.md

 ## Design Requirements

-There are two design requirements that must be met for the encoder subsystem of AMDC:
+There are two design requirements that must be met for the encoder subsystem of the AMDC:

 1. Interface standard differential incremental encoders (5V differential unipolar signals) to FPGA.